petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/Insight/v1.0.0/readme.md

 Menu Option | Description
 --- | ---
-Preview | Open document in pop-up window.
+Preview | Open the document in the pop-up window.
 Open | Open document in a new tab.
-Edit | Open document to edit.
+Edit | Open the document to edit.
 Copy to | Copy document to a selected dataset.
 Move to | Move document to a selected dataset.
 Add tags | Add tags to the document from the dataset list.